Justin Bieber Takes Leap Of Faith Off Cliff After Getting New Meaningful Tattoos

 — christen_nws (@ChristelijkNws) March 28, 2014

-In past interviews, the singer said each of his tattoos have a special and specific meaning to him.
+In past interviews, the singer said each of his tattoos has a special and specific meaning to him.

 Inevitably, after visuals of the new inkings spread online, some Justin Bieber fans investigated possible meanings of his new body art.